-Fountaintown Gas Co.
-Inc. was a small family owned gas company that had previously served the Fountaintown community from local wells with a very limited gas supply.
-Under new ownership, construction of a modern distribution system was started in 1967.
+Fountaintown Gas Co., Inc. was a small family-owned gas company that had previously served the Fountaintown community from local wells with a very limited gas supply.
+Under new ownership, the construction of a modern distribution system was started in 1967.
 The company, which started by serving two customers in Morristown the first year, presently serves fifteen small towns and communities in five counties including Hancock County.

-Applicants must be graduating seniors of an accredited public, private, or parochial high school, live within the primary service area of Fountaintown Gas Co., Inc. and have a parent or grandparent who has been a customer of Fountaintown Gas Co., Inc. for a minimum of 36 consecutive months.
-See guidebook for a complete list of requirements.
+Applicants must be graduating seniors of an accredited public, private, or parochial high school, live within the primary service area of Fountaintown Gas Co., Inc., and have a parent or grandparent who has been a customer of Fountaintown Gas Co., Inc. for a minimum of 36 consecutive months.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.